unxed/fv_utf8/README.md

 License: Free Pascal's one (LGPL-with-exception).

 Some [notes](http://www.freepascal.ru/forum/viewtopic.php?p=163609#p163609) on adoption process (in Russian).
 Related Free Pascal [issue](https://gitlab.com/freepascal.org/fpc/source/-/issues/21373).
-You may also be interested in [another effort](https://gitlab.com/freepascal.org/fpc/source/-/issues/21373#note_833019965) of Free Vision unicode adoption, that is avaiting to be integrated to the main Free Vision branch.
+You may also be interested in [another effort](https://gitlab.com/freepascal.org/fpc/source/-/issues/21373#note_833019965) of Free Vision unicode adoption, that is awaiting to be integrated to the main Free Vision branch.

 See also: C++ Turbo Vision UTF-8 [adoption](https://github.com/magiblot/tvision).